davidrtlake/fpl-tool/fpl-tool/README.md

+# Notes

+- Hover over a player shows who has that player.
+- Tells

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.